rutuser/ocr-invoices/README.md

 # OCR service and model for text extraction from an invoice image

+This projects focuses on bulding and training a sistem which can extracts the relevant text from an invoice image

+### Tools used

+    - `Detectron2` is the model reponsible for the bounding boxes detection.
+    - `Tesseract OCR` for the main text extraction
+    - `img2table` text extraction from tables

 ## Main sections of the project

 ### API